 In the event of a tie between two or more players, the pot will be split evenly among the winning players.
 In instances when the pot does not split evenly, the odd chip amount will go to the winning player seated closest to the dealer (clockwise).
 For example, if a pot of $50.25 is split between two winning players, the player closest to the dealer will receive $25.13, with the other player receiving $25.12.

 Tournament Cancellation Policy

 We reserve the right to cancel any tournament that is announced, registering, or in a pending state.

-Tournaments that are in progress that require cancellation due to a variety of possible factors (server issues, widespread connection problems, etc.) will be cancelled, and the prize pool will be divided evenly among all the players that are still in the tournament.
-Players who are eliminated from the tournament prior to tournament cancellation would remain unaffected, and be ineligible for any prize.
+Tournaments that are in progress that require cancellation due to a variety of possible factors (server issues, widespread connection problems, power outage, ISP network issues etc.) will be cancelled, and a player who has been eliminated prior to the cancellation of such tournament will not be refunded any amounts in relation to such tournament.